D. Austin Rettew

 Austin’s litigation and regulatory experience includes working on the following matters:

-- Successfully arguing a motion to dismiss on behalf of a regional dialysis provider in state court.
+- Successfully arguing a motion to dismiss on behalf of a regional dialysis provider in state court and obtaining complete dismissal of all claims asserted.

 - Assisting with the acquisition of a multistate portfolio of senior housing facilities.